Hotel Saskatchewan: Hotel Saskatchewan

 The Canadian Pacific railway's earlier hotels, such as the Château Frontenac in Quebec City, the Chateau Lake Louise and the Banff Springs Hotel were designed in a distinctive château style, but by the late 1920s this had been largely abandoned, in favor of a much simpler and less expensive neoclassical style.

 The hotel's opening in 1927 meant that Government House was no longer needed to accommodate official guests as it had previously done for visitors such as the future King George V and Queen Mary, who visited the then-Territories in 1901 as Duke and Duchess of Cornwall and York; Prince Arthur, Duke of Connaught, his wife and their daughter Princess Patricia in 1912, the Prince of Wales in 1927.

 On February 19, 2014, Winnipeg-based Temple Hotels, owners of Moose Jaw's Temple Gardens, Saskatoon Inn and Regina's Wingate hotel, announced it would purchase Hotel Saskatchewan for $32.8 million and would undertake a three-year $6 million improvement campaign.

 In July 2015, Toronto real estate investment firm InnVest REIT announced a deal to purchase the hotel for $37 million.
-As part of the sale, the hotel switched its affiliation from Radisson to Marriott Autograph Collection.
+As part of the sale, the hotel switched its affiliation from Radisson to Marriott's Autograph Collection chain.